-The Investing in What Works Project — with the goal of providing a more comprehensive framework for bridging research and practice related to evidence-based interventions for children, youth, and families — engaged a panel of national experts and convened a two-day Forum and federal briefings in June 2013.
+The Investing in What Works Project — with the goal of providing a more comprehensive framework for bridging research and practice related to evidence-based interventions for children, youth, and families — eengaged a panel of national experts and convened a two-day Forum in June 2013.
 Three issue briefs and infographics are available to support the development, implementation, and evaluation of future initiatives and federal investments.

 Many youth-serving programs and initiatives implement evidence-based and innovative strategies to improve youth outcomes.
 As one of three core goals, Pathways for Youth: Draft Strategic Plan for Federal Collaboration promotes the use of evidence-based and innovative strategies at the federal, state, local, and tribal levels.

 The Federal government is placing a stronger emphasis on evidence and the need to build the evidence base to support its policies and programs.
 Learn about key Federal initiatives using a tiered evidence framework to build on existing evidence by replicating proven practices, validating promising approaches, adapting evidence to new areas, and testing innovative models.

 Organizations from across the country are implementing evidence-based programs to support youth, their families, and their communities.
 Learn about their experiences selecting, implementing, and evaluating evidence-based programs.